A Passion to Communicate with Cats

 Birman neutered male

-Marley was found by good samaritan and brought to Colorado Academy of Veterinary Technology.
+Marley was found by a good samaritan and brought to the Colorado Academy of Veterinary Technology.
 After 2+ years as a school cat, I adopted him.
-He was a gentle, extremely sociable cat who enjoys head rubs.
+He was a gentle, extremely sociable cat who enjoyed head rubs.

 zelda portrait